-- 1. Administer oxygen by appropriate method. - 2.
-Confirm and document tube placement with auscultation and ETCO2 detector/secondary device Follow Confirmation of Airway Placement Protocol #2032 - 3.
-If unable to intubate on up to 3 attempts, consider Alternative/ Rescue airway. - 4.
-See Pulse Oximetry Protocol #226.
+- 1. Administer oxygen by appropriate method. - Confirm and document tube placement with auscultation and ETCO2 detector/secondary device -Follow Confirmation of Airway Placement Protocol #2032 - 3.
+If unable to intubate on up to 3 attempts, consider Alternative/ Rescue airway. - See Pulse Oximetry Protocol #226.
 Pulse Oximetry must not delay the application of oxygen.
-Record SpO2 after administration of oxygen or intubation. - 5.
-If receiving facility will accept blood samples, blood should be drawn in red top tube for analysis at the hospital unless the patient is a known diabetic who takes insulin or oral diabetic medications (e.g. micronase, glyburide, glucophage, etc...) - 6.
+Record SpO2 after administration of oxygen or intubation.
+ECG monitoring is not required when treating uncomplicated hypoglycemia that fully resolves with EMS treatment. - If receiving facility will accept blood samples, blood should be drawn in red top tube for analysis at the hospital unless the patient is a known diabetic who takes insulin or oral diabetic medications (e.g. glyburide, metformin, etc...) - 6.
 Indications of possible opiate overdose include decreased respirations, pinpoint pupils, skin "track marks", AND/OR the presence of drug paraphernalia. - 7.
 Naloxone should not be given to patients that have been intubated. - Naloxone can be administered IM, IO, or intranasally if IV cannot be established.
 IN administration should be done via an atomizing device, giving half of dose in each nostril.
 If IM route is required, use 2 mg.